Icinga/icinga2/doc/11-icinga2-client.md

 * The client common name (CN).
 Use the FQDN, e.g. `icinga2-node2.localdomain`.
 * The master host and zone name.
 Pass that to `pki save-cert` as `--host` parameter for example.
+ * Optional: Master endpoint host and port information for the `--endpoint` parameter.
 * The client ticket number generated on the master (`icinga2 pki ticket --cn icinga2-node2.localdomain`)

 Generate a new local self-signed certificate.